- What is Bowel Cancer (Adenocarcinoma of the Caecum)

 If a lot of tumour cells get through the bowel wall, they tend to float around as a small amount of fluid within the abdomen and can seed the covering of the bowel (peritoneum).
 This type of seeding produces small nodules throughout the abdomen which irritates tissues and causes the production of large amounts of ascites (fluid).

-How is Bowel Cancer (Adenocarcinoma of the Caecum) Diagnosed?
+How is Bowel Cancer diagnosed?

 General investigations into bowel cancer may show anaemia or an abnormal liver function test.
 The blood albumin level may be low.
 If liver involvement is severe the clotting profile will be abnormal with a raised INR (International Normalized Ratio).

-Prognosis of Bowel Cancer (Adenocarcinoma of the Caecum)
+Prognosis of Bowel Cancer